Drug Possession – Cocaine

 Deferred Prosecution

-Even for cocaine possession, Arizona lawmakers have built in a lenient option for first time offenders.
+Even for cocaine possession, Arizona lawmakers have built in a lenient option for first-time offenders.
 If you have never been charged with a drug crime before, you could be eligible for deferred prosecution.

 This means the state will suspend your case, in essence, while you go through a period of probation.
-I you successfully complete the probation, the charges will be dropped.
+If you successfully complete the probation, the charges will be dropped.
 However, if you violate the terms of the probation, you will be prosecuted.

 This is your second chance.